macnick/mapply/README.md

 6. Create better error messages for form validation
 7. Position the map to show all the workouts
 8. Ability to draw lines and shapes instead of points
-9. Geocode location from coordinates (Faro, Portugal)
+9. Geocode location from coordinates (Athens, Greece)
 10. Display weather for workouts time and place
 11. Add an alert before deleting a workout
 12. Fix the Date problem -- All dates are being reset to current day